Arcaino/LoodGit/README.md

 **About**

 SPA Web application with Angular that lists github repositories, allowing paginated searches.
+This project was made for the purpose of studying Angular and REST API.

 **How to start the project**